symfony/symfony-docs/http_cache.rst

 and power of the HTTP cache as defined in `RFC 7234 - Caching`_.
 Instead of reinventing a caching methodology, Symfony embraces the standard that defines basic communication on the Web.
-Once you understand the fundamental HTTP validation and expiration caching models, you'll be ready to master the Symfony cache system.
+Once you understand the fundamental HTTP validation and expiration caching models, you will be ready to master the Symfony cache system.

-Since caching with HTTP isn't unique to Symfony, many articles already exist on the topic.
-If you're new to HTTP caching, Ryan Tomayko's article `Things Caches Do`_ is *highly* recommended.
+Since caching with HTTP is not unique to Symfony, many articles already exist on the topic.
+If you are new to HTTP caching, Ryan Tomayko's article `Things Caches Do`_ is *highly* recommended.
 Another in-depth resource is Mark Nottingham's `Cache Tutorial`_.